devendranaga/linux-systems-programming-with-c/backtracing.md

 The program registers the segfault handler with the `signal` and dereferences a null character pointer, thus resulting in a crash.
 The handler immediately gets called and provides us the trace of the calls made to come to the crash path.
 The first function in the calls will be the signal handler.

-**NOTE**: When registering a signal handler for segfault (i.e, `SIGSEGV`) please make sure to abort the program, otherwise the signal handler will be restarted continuously.
+**NOTE**: When registering a signal handler for the segfault (i.e, `SIGSEGV`) please make sure to abort the program, otherwise the signal handler will be restarted continuously.
 To test that out, remove the abort function call in the signal handler below.

 ```c
 #include <stdio.h>